devencod/zomato-restaurant-expansion-analysis/README.md

 ## How to Explore

-To get a complete understanding of the project, please open and review the `[Zomato Project Presentation.pptx]` file.
+To get a complete understanding of the project, please open and review the `[Project Presentation.pptx]` file.

 ## Contact